Dongping-Chen/dongping-chen.github.io/_pages/about.md

 =====
 At present, I have the privilege of being a visiting student to LAIR, where I work with Professors [Lichao Sun](https://lichao-sun.github.io/) at Lehigh University and [Yao Wan](http://wanyao.me/) at HUST.
 Prior to this, my academic journey has also been enriched by a collaboration with [Prof. Bolong Zheng](https://bolongzheng.com/) at HUST and a Harvard summer workshop with [Prof. Pavlos Protopapas](https://seas.harvard.edu/person/pavlos-protopapas).

-My academic and research interests are deeply rooted in the latest advancements in Multi-modal perception, Diffusion models, and trustworthy AI.
+My academic and research interests are deeply rooted in the latest advancements in Multi-modal perception, Diffusion models, LLM calibration and trustworthy AI.

-My resume and transcripts can be viewed at [Here]("https://dongping-chen.github.io/Resume.pdf")
+My resume and transcripts can be viewed at [Here](Resume.pdf).
 # 💡 Research Interest

 - Multi-modal Perception: diffusion models, multi-modal large language model (MLLM), etc.